backstrap/backstrap/README.md

 if you want it pulled right instead of left.
 Its body will be further wrapped in a div with class "media-body".

-#### noConflict

-Provides a mechanism for reverting the definition of `$$`.
-Backstrap will attempt to register itself as a CommonJS module.
-But when that functionality is not available it defines the global `$$` instead.
-It is possible that your app would want to include some other package that also uses the global `$$`.
-In this case, load the Backstrap package after the other package;
-you can then use `$$.noConflict()` to define some other variable to hold the Backstrap object, and revert the definition of `$$` back to the other package.
-For example:

-	var Backstrap = $$.noConflict();

-Now `$$` is whatever it was before you loaded Backstrap, and you can use the variable `Backstrap` to access the Backstrap methods.
-You might want to pick a shorter variable name, like `$b`.

 #### pagination

 The `$$.pagination()` method creates a `ul` tag decorated with the Bootstrap "pagination" class.